abajwa-hw/security-workshops/Setup-ranger-23.md

     - In the value of xasecure.audit.destination.hdfs.dir, replace "NAMENODE_HOSTNAME" with FQDN of namenode
   - Advanced ranger-hdfs-plugin-properties:
     - Enable Ranger for HDFS: Check
-    - Policy user for HDFS: rangeradmin@HORTONWORKS.COM
+    - Policy user for HDFS: rangeradmin *(this is the Kerberos user we created earlier in this guide)*
-    - Ranger repository config user: rangeradmin *(this is the Kerberos user we created earlier in this guide)*
+    - Ranger repository config user: rangeradmin@HORTONWORKS.COM (principal for the above user)
     - common.name.for.certificate: a single space without the quotes: " "
     - REPOSITORY_CONFIG_PASSWORD: the password you set for the above user (e.g. hortonworks)
   - Custom hdfs-site: